XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 ---

 ## 🔔 News
+- [2025-04] We add a new "Model Merge" category in Efficient Reasoning during Inference.
+It is feasible to be a promising direction.
 - [2025-03] We released our survey "[A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, and Beyond](https://arxiv.org/abs/2503.21614)".
 - [2025-03] We created this repository to maintain a paper list on Awesome-Efficient-LRM-Reasoning.